rknizzle/1up-example-app/README.md

 # 1upHealth Web Application

-## Getting Started
-To try out this demo without having to run it yourself just visit [http://54.144.43.27](http://54.144.43.27) where the app is running on an AWS EC2 instance!

 ## Run it yourself
 First, create an application from the 1Up Health website [here](https://1up.health/devconsole).
 Make sure you specify http://localhost:8080/callback when creating the application and note down the